Victor-Kipkorir/Arduino-/README.md

 # Arduino-
-This is a code for blinking lights in Arduino language
+This is a code for blinking lights in Arduino